cainemerrick98/ask_the_image/README.md

 This repo contains the python code to check if the AI models are capable of a task like this.
 You will be able to talk to the model in the terminal

+Its not meant for production so now error handling, type checking etc...

+I have implemented some simple tests - more just to make my development process easier more than anything else

 ## Future

 To turn this into a fully fledged mobile app the logic in this repo would need to refactored into a backend API that could recieve images and transform them into a schema.
 And a front end for the mobile app would also need to be created.